jkasaudhan/beautiful-jekyll/_posts/2016-02-20-wierd-parts-of-js.md

   funcList[2](); // prints 4
   funcList[3](); // prints 4
 ```
 Eventhough we might expect it to print 0, 1, 2, 3 at first glance, it actually prints 4, 4, 4, 4.
 This is how JS works and is related to closure.
-I have separate post explaining how environment vaiables are executed in execution context in this particular case.
+I have separate post explaining how environment vaiables are executed in the execution context stack in this particular case.